 Responsive with “people around me, making a point of proactively communicating and participating with family and friends.”

 Interactive in the world.
 “I won’t lock myself in the bedroom and feel sorry for myself.”

-His positive attitude and spirit serves as an inspiration to others and through his online social networks, receives support from people around the world.
+His positive attitude and spirit serves as an inspiration to others, and through his online social networks, he receives support from people around the world.
 Iovoli speaks to groups about his experience, encouraging them to be determined to meet any challenges ahead.
-For him, the immediate challenge is finishing the Ironman on Sept.
-13.
+As he finished treatment, the immediate challenge was finishing the Ironman.

-When he thinks about wearing his new jersey, “I get chills.
+As he thought about wearing his new jersey, “I get chills.
 Sometimes when I’m training I just have to stop because I breakdown.
 I still can’t believe I’m here.
 I thank the Wilmot Cancer Center team everyday because I have a chance to enjoy the world.”